dCaples/NeuralNuggets/README.md

 ## Implementations

-The `implementations-expriments/` directory contains code implementations of various machine learning papers, such as GPT.
+The `implementations-expriments/` directory contains code implementations of various machine learning papers/architectures, such as GPT.
 These implementations serve as practical examples to help understand and reproduce the techniques described in the papers.

 ## Experiments